zkzoomer/bq2/docs/technical-reference/contracts.md

 - The credentials Semaphore group, that will contain all the identity commitments of the users that obtain the credential, and whose `groupId = 3 ⋅ testId + 1`.
 - The no-credentials Semaphore group, that will contain all the identity commitments of the users that do not obtain the credential, and whose `groupId = 3 ⋅ testId + 2`.

+{% hint style="warning" %}
-Note that, although these three groups are all given different `groupId`s, they are all constructed using the same `zeroLeaf` for gas saving purposes:
+Although these three groups are all given different `groupId`s, they are all constructed using the same `zeroLeaf` for gas saving purposes:

 $$
     \texttt{zeroLeaf} = \textrm{keccak256}(\texttt{testId}) >> 8
 $$
+{% endhint %}

 ### Solving a Test
 To obtain a credential, the user must call the `solveTest` function, providing a valid proof for the [Test circuit](circuits.md#the-test-circuit) that verifies their proof of knowledge of their solution.
 The user must specify in the `testPassed` boolean parameter for this function if their solution achieves a grade over `minimumGrade` or not.